 Since the convoy attack, humanitarian groups working in Djibo have warned that conditions in the city have continued to deteriorate with ongoing shortages of food and medicine and Burkina Faso has continued to struggle with insecurity in the Sahel Region.

 Almost a month after the attack on the convoy JNIM claimed responsibility for another attack in the area; an army base on the outskirts of Djibo which killed at least 10 soldiers and injured dozens.

 Credit: Satellite Imagery from Planet Labs, stills from footage and graphic by Logan Williams.

-Carlos Gonzalez contributed to this report.
+Carlos Gonzales contributed to this report.
 We thank @Menastream for pointing us to the location of the highway attack.